On complexified analytic Hamiltonian flows and geodesics on the space of Kahler metrics: Cotangent bundle of a compact Lie group

 Since (see \cite{KMN1}) $\kappa_0=2(Y\cdot u(Y)-h(Y))$ in this case, from (\ref{hamvectstar}) we have $X_h(\kappa_0)=0$ and $\kappa_\tau = 2({\rm Im}\,\tau+1) (u(Y)\cdot Y -h)$, as required. \end{proof}

-{\bf Acknowledgements:} We wish to thank Will Kirwin for many discussions and Brian Hall for corrections to the first version of the paper.
+{\bf Acknowledgements:} We would like to thank the referee for several corrections and useful suggestions.
+We wish to thank Will Kirwin for many discussions and Brian Hall for corrections to the first version of the paper.
 This work was partially supported by CAMGSD-LARSyS through the FCT Program POCTI-FEDER and by the FCT projects PTDC/MAT/119689/2010 and EXCL/MAT-GEO/0222/2012.